Clinical Pharmacology for Tivicay

 53% (18/34) |

-> 10-fold change |
+| ≥10-fold change |

 23% (3/13) |

-Integrase Strand Transfer
+Integrase Strand Transfer Inhibitor Treatment-Emergent Resistance

-background drugs in the dolutegravir twice-daily regimen also emerged in 49%
+Resistance to one or more background drugs in the dolutegravir twice-daily regimen also emerged in 49% (19 of 39) of subjects in the Week 48 resistance analysis.

 Cross-Resistance

-Strand Transfer Inhibitor-Resistant Mutant HIV-1 and HIV-2 Strains: The susceptibility of dolutegravir was tested against 60
+Site-Directed Integrase Strand Transfer Inhibitor-Resistant Mutant HIV-1 and HIV-2 Strains:

-2 PI-resistant HIV-1 mutant clones compared with the wild-type strain.
+Dolutegravir demonstrated equivalent antiviral activity against 2 NNRTI-resistant, 3 NRTI-resistant, and 2 PI-resistant HIV-1 mutant clones compared with the wild-type strain.

 Clinical Studies